 I was born and grew up in Mount Airy, Maryland and have lived here my entire life.
-I have a wonderful husband, George, four children, Luke, Blake, Emilee, and Lily, and three Rottweilers named Naddy, Boh, and Reilly.
+I have a wonderful husband, George, four children, Luke, Blake, Emilee, and Lily, and three Rottweilers and a Lab named Cam, Boh, Reilly and Gideon.
 With four kids, I am constantly on the go!
 We’re often at one of their extracurricular activities or sporting events; I’m their biggest fan!

 I am always looking to give back to the community.
 Whenever possible, I can always be counted on to volunteer my time and services for dental care for orphans or to open my home to students and orphans from countries such as Russia, Latvia, and France.